Derleen123/CancerProteinTargets/README.md

 1. **Structural Biology Advances**: Techniques such as cryoelectron microscopy, together with computational methods like AlphaFold, have provided insight into protein structure, enabling precise design of drugs (Callaway et al., 2020).

-2. **Novel Approaches**: The use of Proteolysis Targeting Chimeras, or PROTACs, to expand the range of druggable proteins to previously unreachable targets (Sun et al., 2019; Riching et al., 2019).
+2. **Novel Approaches**: The useof Proteolysis Targeting Chimeras, or PROTACs, to expand the range of druggable proteins to previously unreachable targets (Sun et al., 2019;).

 ## Conclusion